Nine people admitted due to heatstroke at Delhi's LNJP Hospital | Headlines

 - India

-Amidst prevalent heatwave conditions in the national capital, Lok Nayak Hospital has reported that nine patients were admitted on Wednesday due to heatstroke.
+Amidst prevalent heatwave conditions in the national capital, Lok Nayak Hospital has reported that nine patients were admitted during the last one week due to heatstroke.
 Out of these nine patients, four are currently on ventilator support due to critical conditions and multi-organ failure caused by heatstroke.
 He added that on June 16, a patient died due to heatstroke.

 Medical Director of Lok Nayak Jai Prakash (LNJP) Hospital, Suresh Kumar, told ANI, "Currently, 9 patients are admitted in LNJP hospital.
 Out of the 9 patients, 4 patients are on ventilator support due to their critical condition and multi-organ failure due to heatstroke.
 On June 16, a patient died due to heatstroke."
 Further, the Medical Director of LNJP Hospital has advised children and the elderly to avoid going outdoors in extreme heat and recommends consuming 4-5 litres of water a day to prevent heatstroke.